 Without further ado, my favorite hamburgers in Kansas City, in no particular order.

 Just north of the river situated on Armour Road is a little place called Tay’s Burger Shack.
 Tay’s sells delicious burgers and crispy fries, all made fresh daily from local ingredients.
-They source organic, local beef, make their buns in-house each day, and serve them with a special Sriracha ketchup, also made in-house.
+They source organic, local beef, make their buns in-house each day, and serve them with special Sriracha ketchup, also made in-house.
 For big appetites, they serve something called a “Home Run” burger – four patties, bacon, cheese, pickles, lettuce, and tomato.
 Holy cow!

 Tay’s is a small place and doesn’t have a liquor license, but they do allow you to BYOB – sealed, packaged liquor, beer, and wine are fine to bring to drink yourself.